 “Villa Ponciago’s 2010 Fleurie Grande Cuvée La Roche Muriers has a slightly gamey note on the nose, accompanied by black berries, with a finely tannic palate suggesting infused fruit blended with a mouth-watering salinity.
-Robust and succulent, with a woody nuance that does not overwhelm the fruit, it will be worth keeping an eye on until at least 2015.”
+Full-bodied and succulent, with a woody nuance that does not overwhelm the fruit, it will be worth keeping an eye on until at least 2015.”
 (Wine Advocate - Robert Parker)

 Buy your Ponciago wines at the best price in a private sale!